trason-trail-races/oer/raceinfo.md

 ### Pacers

 Pacers will be allowed for 100k and 50m only.
-You may have more than one pacer accompany you, but only one pacer per runner is allowed at anytime.
+You may have more than one pacer assist you, but only one pacer per runner is allowed at anytime.
 Pacers must check in and sign a pacer waiver prior to pacing.

 Pacers are allowed to meet their runner from the following aid stations: